 People often say that getting sober is much easier than staying sober, and this is very true.
 With how addiction affects the brain, it’s essential to learn how to manage triggers, which lead to cravings.
 To overcome your addiction for good, you, need to be aware of the most common relapse triggers.
-Going to a drug and alcohol addiction treatment program allows you to not only identify these triggers, but learn how to cope with them as well.
+Going to a drug and alcohol addiction therapy program allows you to not only identify these triggers, but learn how to cope with them as well.

 What are Relapse Triggers?